MTI TEK

 Characteristics:

-• Produces fine-tuned models.
+• Produces task-specific or instruction-following models.

-• Involves supervised learning with labeled datasets.
+• Involves supervised learning with smaller datasets.

-• Shorter training times compared to pre-training.
+• Shorter training times (hours to days).

 • Enables models to follow instructions.